denis240997/FSE_Project_SurfaceNet/README.md

 5. In terminal run:
     * `python reconstruction.py` for evaluation and reconstruction of model
     * `python train.py` for training of model
+This will run scripts with default parameters specified in `utils/params.py`

 ## Evaluation results